HEALTH CONCERNS

 Whether you feel tired all the time, lack focus and mental clarity, or deal with mood changes, a thyroid disorder may be at the root of your symptoms.
 This butterfly-shaped gland at the front of your neck is responsible for producing and releasing hormones that control everything from metabolism and heart rate to breathing and menstrual cycles and are frequently linked to brain fog.
 This is especially true with Hashimoto’s thyroiditis, an autoimmune immune disease where your immune system attacks your thyroid, inhibiting it from producing enough thyroid hormones and creating an inflammatory state.
 But whether your thyroid gland is producing too much thyroid hormone (hyperthyroidism) or too little thyroid hormone (hypothyroidism), this could be causing your brain fog.
 Other symptoms of a thyroid disorder can include weight loss or gain, fatigue, muscle weakness and digestive issues.

-If you think a thyroid issue may be at play, talk to your doctor about a thyroid test .
+If you think a thyroid issue may be at play, talk to your doctor about a thyroid test.
 Many doctors will look at your TSH levels, but in reality there are other thyroid markers that can give a better picture of what’s going on.
-At Parsley Health , doctors routinely check Free T4, Total T4, Free T3, Reverse T3, anti-TPO antibodies, and anti-thyroglobulin to assess your thyroid health.
+At Parsley Health, doctors routinely check Free T4, Total T4, Free T3, Reverse T3, anti-TPO antibodies, and anti-thyroglobulin to assess your thyroid health.

 Heavy metal exposure

 Heavy metals are everywhere in our daily lives—our food, beauty products, and even teeth fillings.
 The most common sources of heavy metal exposure are arsenic, mercury, aluminum, lead, thallium, and cesium.
-And while limited amounts of these metals won’t necessarily cause toxicity, heavy metal accumulation resulting from chronic exposure overtime can cause immune dysfunction, hormone imbalance, fatigue, brain fog, and high blood pressure.
-Testing levels of heavy metals in your blood is a good way to ensure your body is toxin-free, and regularly incorporating detox practices like heart-rate raising physical activity or weekly sauna sessions is a great start to keeping your levels under control and reducing any symptoms.
+And while limited amounts of these metals won’t necessarily cause toxicity, heavy metal accumulation resulting from chronic exposure overtime can cause immune dysfunction, hormone imbalance , fatigue, brain fog, and high blood pressure.

-Brain fog treatment: How to get rid of brain fog
+Brain fog treatment: how to get rid of brain fog

 At Parsley Health, we work with our members to get to the root cause of their issues and resolve brain fog for good.
-As part of your brain fog treatment, your doctor will work with you to understand your complete health history, symptoms, and then order the appropriate lab work to test things like your thyroid function and heavy metal levels.
-With this information, your doctor can craft a personalized health plan to address your brain fog and any other symptoms you may be experiencing.
-These are a few recommendations our doctors and health coaches may have to help you get rid of brain fog.
+As part of your brain fog treatment, your medical provider will work with you to understand your complete health history, symptoms, and then order the appropriate lab work to test things like your thyroid function and heavy metal levels.

 1. Give your digestive system a rest.

-Intermittent fasting is all the rage in the nutrition and weight loss world.
-But it’s not just beneficial for dropping pounds, calorie restriction and longer periods between meals can also promote neurological health and decrease neurodegenerative diseases .
 To treat your brain fog and gain back some mental clarity, start with trying to extend the time between the last meal of the day and the first meal of the next day.
 Shoot for 12 hours.
 This promotes a process called ketogenesis, which can stimulate brain regeneration.
 But ketogenesis can be tricky and should be practiced under the guidance of someone who knows what they’re doing.
-Work with a Parsley Health doctor and coach to leverage both the timing and contents of your meals for better mental focus.

 2. Move it or lose it.

 Neurodegenerative disorders such as Alzheimer’s dementia and even mild cognitive dysfunction are more prevalent in sedentary populations.
 Increased activity levels are clearly associated with sharper mental acuity , a better memory and an elevated mood.
 Exercise causes the release of helpful chemical messengers called cytokines as well as chemicals that are responsible for elation called endorphins.
 These chemicals bathe and rejuvenate the brain.
 Try to engage in some type of enjoyable movement every day.
 Walk, run or dance.
-Whatever floats your boat will surely also float your mood.
+Whatever floats your boat will surely float your mood.

 3. Be an efficient sleeper.